aerospike/backup-go/cmd/asbackup/readme.md

 # Aerospike backup (asbackup)
 Aerospike Backup CLI tool.
-This page describes the features and benefits of the Aerospike backup tool, `asbackup`.
+This page describes capabilities and configuration options of the Aerospike backup tool, `asbackup`.

 ## Overview
 `asbackup` backs up data from an Aerospike database according to a user-defined scope of specific namespaces, sets, or both.
 The scope supports further refinement with partition or time-based filters.